 ½ cup diced onion

 • Add the garlic, thyme, and spinach and cook for an additional minute.
-Remove the pan from the heat and season with salt and pepper to taste.
+Remove the pan from the heat, season with salt and pepper to taste, and top with the eggs.

 2 cloves garlic, ½ teaspoon minced fresh thyme, 1½ cups fresh spinach